 All bolt holes shall be aligned to permit insertion of the bolts without undue damage to the threads.
 Bolts shall be placed in all holes with washers positioned as required in Section 6.1 and nuts threaded to complete the assembly.
 Compacting the joint to the snug-tight condition shall progress systematically from the most rigid part of the joint.
-The snug-tightened condition is the tightness that is attained with a few impacts of an impact wrench or the full effort of an ironworker using an ordinary spud wrench to bring the connected plies into firm contact.
+Snug tight is the condition that exists when all of the plies in a connection have been pulled into firm contact by the bolts in the joint and all of the bolts in the joint have been tightened sufficiently to prevent the removal of the nuts without the use of a wrench.

 As discussed in the Commentary to Section 4, the bolted joints in most shear connections and in many tension connections can be specified as snug-tightened joints.
-The snug-tightened condition is the tightness that is attained with a few impacts of an impact wrench or the full effort of an ironworker using an ordinary spud wrench to bring the plies into firm contact.
+The snug tightened condition is typically achieved with a few impacts of an impact wrench, application of an electric torque wrench until the wrench begins to slow or the full effort of a worker on an ordinary spud wrench.
 More than one cycle through the bolt pattern may be required to achieve the snug-tightened joint.

-The actual pretensions that result in individual fasteners in snug-tightened joints will vary from joint to joint depending upon the thickness, flatness, and degree of parallelism of the connected plies as well as the effort applied.
+The actual pretensions that result in individual fasteners in snugtightened joints will vary from joint to joint depending upon the thickness, flatness, and degree of parallelism of the connected plies, as well as the effort applied.
 In most joints, plies of joints involving material of ordinary thickness and flatness can be drawn into complete contact at relatively low levels of pretension.
-However, in some joints in thick material, or in material with large burrs, it may not be possible to reach continuous contact throughout the faying surface area as is commonly achieved in joints of thinner plates.
+However, in some joints in thick material or in material with large burrs, it may not be possible to reach continuous contact throughout the faying surface area as is commonly achieved in joints of thinner plates.
 This is generally not detrimental to the performance of the joint.